PaVoS-TECO/core/README.md

 ## Starting the modules
 ### Import
+Note that this is a standalone desktop application and cannot be run in a text-only environment.
 1. `git clone https://github.com/PaVoS-TECO/FROST-import.git`
 2. `cd FROST-import`
 3. `mvn clean install`
+4. Run the jar in the target folder.

 ### Bridge
 See README at [PaVoS-TECO/java-mqtt-kafka-bridge](https://github.com/PaVoS-TECO/java-mqtt-kafka-bridge/)